If you are at immediate

 If you are seeking or receiving a service from Quantum you will have the right to:

-Quantum Support Services also acknowledges the Client Services Charter (The Department of Health & Human Services), the Charter for Children in Out-of-Home Care, and the Home and Community Care Statement of Rights and Responsibilities.
+Quantum also acknowledges the Charter for Children in Out-of-Home Care, and the Home and Community Care Statement of Rights and Responsibilities.

 Personal information is information which identifies a person.
 It can include your name address, gender, age, financial details, education, personal circumstances such as housing arrangements, health conditions and or your employment history.

 Quantum only collects the information which is necessary to provide you with a service.
 It is your responsibility to provide us with the correct and necessary information to enable us to provide you with the best possible service.
-Your consent will be requested before your information is used for any other purpose such as surveys or research purposes.
+Your consent will be requested before your information is used for purposes such as surveys or research.

 You have a right: